University of Washington Policy Directory

 The University of Washington, as an agency of the state of Washington, is required to operate under rules and regulations adopted by the legislature and other governing bodies.
 Legislation is contained in the Revised Code of Washington (RCW); other regulations are part of the Washington Administrative Code (WAC).

-The following excerpts from Chapter 43.19 RCW reflect the primary rules which govern purchases by the University for all of its programs.
+The following requirements from RCW 28B.10.019 and Chapter 39.26 RCW reflect the primary rules which govern purchases by the University for all of its programs.

 • Emergency purchases.

-• Purchases not exceeding $41,000.
-Quotations from $3,000 to $41,000 shall be secured from enough vendors to assure establishment of a competitive price.
-The Buyer shall solicit quotes from at least one certified minority owned and one certified woman owned business in addition to majority owned Vendor(s).
-A record of competition for all such purchases shall be documented for audit purposes.
+• Purchases not exceeding $100,000.
+Quotations from $10,000 to $100,000 shall be secured from at least three vendors to assure establishment of a competitive price.
+The buyer shall solicit quotes from at least one certified minority owned and one certified woman owned business in addition to majority owned vendor(s).
+A record of competition for all such purchases shall be documented for audit purposes and are considered public records subject to disclosure to the extent provided in Chapter 42.56 RCW.
+Bid submissions and bid evaluations are exempt from disclosure until announcement of the apparent successful bidder.

 • Purchases which are clearly and legitimately limited to a single source of supply.